dynamicstrategies/cardano-card-gateway/README.md

-1 - Initialize connections to the MongoDB, connect to a Cardano blockchain indexed (e.g. Koios https://koios.rest/), set-up a wallet from where to send transactions and connect to the Polygoin EVM blockchain to monitor that payment are delivered into the smart contract
+1 - Initialize connections to the MongoDB, connect to a Cardano blockchain indexed (e.g. Koios https://koios.rest/), set-up a wallet from where to send transactions and connect to the Polygoin or Arbitrum EVM blockchain to monitor that payment are delivered into the smart contract

 2 - Check that payment has been received for the Digital Asset.
 This is done by